Afro-Argentines: Decline of the Afro-Argentine population

 Empanada stall run by its owner, Buenos Aires 1937.

-This was based on the then-popular idea that whites (especially those belonging to Western European cultures) were the only ones capable of carrying on a civilization, while most non-whites (such as indigenous and Black people) were inevitably related to barbarism.

 Black Argentine street vendor specializing in mazamorra, circa 1900.

-However, unlike other regions of the Americas where there was a strong violent segregation of non-whites in an attempt to prevent racial mixing, Argentine elite thought that non-white offspring could be improved if were the result of a mix with whites.
-The exception, since mid-19th century, were those non-whites that still lived in tribal societies that were not part of the Argentine culture and weren't under the control of the government, in this case, people from several local indigenous nations that usually had conflicts with it (other ones, on the other hand, were becoming assimilated to the country's society), thus seen as incorrigible savages that were a block to the progress and a threat to the nation.
-This led to wars against them (like the Conquest of the Desert) that in some cases ended with genocides or mass murders, also taking their lands.
+Unlike other regions of the Americas, where there was strict, violent segregation of non-whites in an attempt to prevent racial mixing, the Argentine elite thought that non-white offspring could be improved through genetic mixing with whites (Blanqueamiento).
+The exception, since the mid-19th century, were those non-whites who still lived in tribal societies that were not part of Argentine culture and were not under the control of the government.
+Several local Indigenous nations often had conflicts with the government (others, meanwhile, were becoming assimilated into the country's society), and were thus seen as incorrigible savages, an obstacle to progress and a threat to the nation.
+This led to wars against them (like the Conquest of the Desert) that in some cases ended with genocides or mass murders, along with the colonization of their lands.

-In late colonial times the racial mixture was common because, despite the racism prevailing at the time, the level of segregation and violence towards non-whites who were part of colonial society in the territories that are currently part of Argentina, was less than that which existed in other European colonies in the Americas and other Spanish colonial regions where a greater intensity of slave labor was required (such as mining enclaves or agricultural large estates in tropical regions).
+In late colonial times racial mixing was common because, despite prevailing racism, the level of segregation and violence towards non-whites who were part of colonial society in the territories of modern Argentina was less than that in other European colonies in the Americas and other Spanish colonial regions where a greater intensity of slave labor was required (such as mining enclaves or large agricultural estates in tropical regions).
 For this reason, there was less mistreatment towards slaves, who also had greater freedom to circulate, especially those who worked in the fields, where labor associated with livestock and extensive farming was fundamentally required.
-It was also more common for them to be able to buy their freedom, so even several decades before the abolition of slavery, it was in clear decline.
+It was also more common for slaves in Argentina to be able to buy their freedom, so even several decades before the abolition of slavery, it was in clear decline.